abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-activedirectory.md

 ### Providers Configuration

-The `provider` authentication configuration is defined as a dictionary object and must contain a key name.
-The key name must match the [`USERDOMAIN`](https://en.wikipedia.org/wiki/Windows_domain) value and must be set to the exact same value in the `config_ref` dictionary.
+The `provider` authentication configuration is defined as a dictionary object that must include a key name.
+The key name must match the [`USERDOMAIN`](https://en.wikipedia.org/wiki/Windows_domain) value and must correspond exactly to the key used in the `config_ref` dictionary.